 CWRU and the Cleveland Clinic have an agreement for development and operation of a new Health Education Campus, which includes an academic building and dental clinic.
 Occupancy began in the spring of 2019 and we understand that the operations are as expected, with management reporting a solid working relationship and financial performance to date.
 Cleveland Clinic provided the interim financing for construction and the two organizations are jointly fundraising toward the project.
-Based on the agreement (\$50 million in five equal payments), CWRU paid \$10 million in January 2021 with another potential \$40 million liability over a four-year period beginning in 2021.
+Based on the agreement (\$50 million in five equal payments), CWRU paid \$10 million in January 2021 and \$10 million in January 2022 with another \$30 million liability over a three-year period.
 We understand that funds are reserved for this liability.

-The stable outlook reflects our expectation that CWRU will maintain relatively stable enrollment and demand; continue to produce positive operations on a generally accepted accounting principles basis; and, at minimum, maintain stable-to-improving available resources.
-We understand that there is potential for additional debt related to strategic capital investments which could weaken balance-sheet ratios and would be assessed when more details about the amount and timing were available.
+The stable outlook reflects our expectation that CWRU will maintain stable to growing enrollment and demand; continue to produce positive operations on a generally accepted accounting principles basis; and, at minimum, maintain stable-to-improving available resources as it manages its increased debt burden.

-Environmental, social, and governance factors
+Environmental, social, and governance

 Vaccine progress in the U.S. has helped alleviate some of the health and safety social risks stemming from the pandemic; however, the higher education sector remains at a greater risk from remaining uncertainties.
 We view the risks posed by COVID-19 to public health and safety as a social risk under our environmental, social, and governance (ESG) factors.
-Despite the elevated social risk, we believe the university's environmental and governance risks are in line with the sector standard.
+Despite the elevated social risk, we view the university's environmental and governance risks as neutral factors in our credit rating analysis.